originphp/website/source/docs/controller/components.md

 ### Startup callback

-This called after the controller `beforeAction` but before the controller action.
+This called after the controller `startup` but before the controller action.

 ```php
 public function startup()